Tabs of the United States Army: Command Identification

-With the expansion of the U.S. Army Air Forces (AAF) in World War II, the AAF SSI became one of the most widely worn shoulder insignias of the war.
-Given the AAF SSI did not allow someone to determine which AAF command the wearer belonged, on 28 July 1945 the U.S. Army approved the use of Command Identification Tabs—also known as an arc—to help identify an AAF solder's command.
-These Command Identification tabs were worn above the AAF SSI as an arc that followed the curvature of the SSI and was embroidered with the name of the AAF command in the same blue and gold colors as the SSI.
-The use of these Command Identification tabs continued until the introduction of the U.S. Air Force blue uniform.
+Given the U.S. Army Air Forces (AAF) SSI did not allow someone to determine which command the wearer belonged, on 28 July 1945 the U.S. Army approved the use of command identification tabs—also known as an arc—to help identify an soldier's command.
+These command identification tabs were worn above the AAF SSI as an arc that followed the curvature of the SSI and was embroidered with the name of the AAF command in the same blue and gold colors as the SSI.
+The use of these command identification tabs continued until the introduction of the U.S. Air Force blue uniform in 1949.